Emma926/mcbench/README.md

 }
 ```

-This figure summarizes the structure of this repository.
+This figure summarizes the structure of the paper, as well as this repository.
 ![mcbench](https://github.com/Emma926/mcbench/blob/master/overview.png)